Living in Dallas: 7 Pros and Cons

 With so many cultures interacting in a big city, you are bound to have great food, drinks, and experiences.
-Dallas is one of the best places in the world for smoked BBQ and authentic Mexican, and you won’t find too many residents that skip Taco Tuesday or an opportunity for some good BBQ.
+Dallas is one of the best places in the world for smoked BBQ and authentic Tex-Mex dishes, and you won’t find too many residents that skip Taco Tuesday or an opportunity for some good BBQ.

-Two favorite Mexican eateries downtown include Taqueria la Venta (which has a great patio), Wild Salsa, and Meso Maya (which is an awesome brunch spot).
+Two favorite Mexican eateries in Downtown Dallas include Taqueria la Venta (which has a great patio), Wild Salsa, and Meso Maya (which is an awesome brunch spot).
 If you’re looking to experience some Tex-Mex history, head on over to Mariano’s restaurant in East Dallas to have a frozen margarita at the restaurant that invented the frozen margarita machine.
 If you’re craving the best BBQ in Dallas, check out Lockhart Smokehouse, Pecan Lodge, or the award-winning ribs at Baby Back Shak.

 Not in the mood for Mexican and BBQ (gasp!)?
 Dive into the Dallas Seafood scene at S&D Oyster Company.

 Dallas has one of the country’s best park systems, and it’s only getting better.
 The Dallas-Fort Worth metro area is built along the Trinity River, and the Trinity River Corridor Project is a park project that will eventually be 10 times the area of New York’s Central Park.

 They say everything is bigger in Texas, and across the state, they have some of the biggest urban parks in the world.
 The Dallas Park System is one of the largest in the nation and includes 397 parks and over 20,118 acres of green space.